Jarno Trulli: 2009

-He crashed out of the after being forced off the track at the second corner and being collected by Adrian Sutil, and then had a poor performance in Monaco as the Toyotas qualified on the back row of the grid.
-Improvements saw him score points in three of the next four races, before the following four rounds saw him struggle again as he failed to finish in the Top 10.
+Trulli crashed out of the after being forced off the track at the second corner and being collected by Adrian Sutil, and then had a poor performance in Monaco as the Toyotas qualified on the back row of the grid.
+Improvements saw him score points in three of the next four races, before the following four rounds saw him struggle again as he failed to finish in the top-ten.
 At the he placed 12th while teammate Glock was second.
 Trulli then fought back at the – which would prove to be Toyota's last home race – by qualifying and finishing second.

-He then qualified fourth in torrential conditions in Brazil, but like in Spain collided with Adrian Sutil on the opening lap of the race, an incident which enraged Trulli as he blamed Sutil for the crash.
+Trulli then qualified fourth in torrential conditions in Brazil, but like in Spain collided with Adrian Sutil on the opening lap of the race, an incident which enraged Trulli as he blamed Sutil for the crash.
 His obvious display of anger towards Sutil (who also retired) afterwards earned him a $10,000 fine.
 Trulli finished seventh at the season finale in Abu Dhabi scoring his final points in Toyota F1's last race.